facultymatt/angular-unsavedChanges/readme.md

 ```
 <input name="email" ng-model="email" resettable />
 ```

+Note that if you have multiple forms on the page, only the model values inside the form which was reset will be effected.

+On page change or reload, all model values will be effected.

 ### Provider Configuration
 A number of options can be configured.
 The module uses the `Object.defineProperty` pattern.
 This avoids the need for custom getters and setters and allows us to treat configuration as pure JS objects.